Skip to main content

 • Services for which RHS is not responsible;

-• Complaint(s) submitted six months or more after the issue occurred and is being bought to RHS’s attention for the first time;
+• Complaints submitted six months or more after the issue occurred and which is bought to RHS’s attention for the first time;

 • Where the complainant is an employee of RHS;